Forensic Examination of Firearms, Bullets, Shells and Cartridges

 AFTE conclusion scale and the IBIS / NIBIN-style databases

-The Association of Firearm and Tool Mark Examiners (AFTE) Theory of Identification gives the examiner a fixed vocabulary for the final report.
-NTA likes this list because each rung has a clean one-line definition.
+The Association of Firearm and Tool Mark Examiners (AFTE) Theory of Identification gives the examiner a fixed vocabulary for the final report, with each conclusion rung carrying a precise definition that can be tested in cross-examination.

 - Identification.
 Sufficient agreement of individual characteristics so that the practical likelihood of another weapon producing them is excluded.
 This is the only conclusion that says "same weapon".